Association of the Universities of Asia and the Pacific: History and overview

 It takes more than 17 years under the support of UNESCO for Association of Universities of Asia and the Pacific (AUAP) to be established with an aim to promote academic collaboration in Asia and the Pacific.
-The latest conference came to the conclusion that the AUAP head office will be located at Suranaree University of Technology and AUAP members from more than 150 universities from 17 countries elected Prof. Dr. Wichit Srisa-an as the 1st president.
+The latest conference came to the conclusion that the AUAP head office will be located at Suranaree University of Technology and AUAP members from more than 150 universities from 17 countries elected Wichit Srisa-an as the 1st president.
 The AUAP president will promote academic activities to expand the collaboration among the members.

 The conference on establishment of AUAP was organized on 28 July 1995 at Surasammanakhan, Suranaree University of Technology, Nakhon Ratchasima province with attendants being representatives from 150 universities in 17 countries in Asia and the Pacific.
 On this occasion, there were the signing ceremony, selection of the head office location, and election of the president and executive committee.
 The conference invited guests from international organizations such as ASEAN, SEAMEO, UNESCO, ESCAP, and IAU as the witnesses to the ceremony.

-After the signing ceremony, there was the election of Prof. Dr. Wichit Srisa-an, Founding Rector of Suranaree University of Technology, and Former Minister of Higher Education, Research and Innovation, Thailand as the Founding of AUAP President, Prof. Dr. Donald Mc Nicol from University of Sydney, Australia as the 1st Vice President and Dr. Emmanuel Angeles from Angeles Foundation University, the Philippines as the 2nd Vice President.
+After the signing ceremony, there was the election of Wichit Srisa-an, Founding Rector of Suranaree University of Technology, and Former Minister of Higher Education, Research and Innovation, Thailand as the Founding of AUAP President, Donald Mc Nicol from University of Sydney, Australia as the 1st Vice President and Emmanuel Angeles from Angeles Foundation University, the Philippines as the 2nd Vice President.
 The executive committee consists of university representatives from 5 countries including China, India, Indonesia, Macau, and Vietnam while the reserving executive committee consists of university representatives from 7 countries including Bangladesh, Fiji, Hong Kong, Japan, South Korea, Malaysia, and New Zealand.
 Two meetings of the members and committee were held afterwards in which the latter was aimed to determine the AUAP role and activity plan.
 The committee selected the head office location to be in SUT campus area, Nakhon Ratchasima.